brynmathias/casual-markdown-cv/resume.md

 ### CoHeat (Software Engineer, Dec 2015 - July 2017)
 * Second Technical hire
-* Migrated monolithic software application to micro services based application, using rest, GRPC and KAFKA
+* Migrated a monolithic software application to a microservices architecture, using rest, GRPC and KAFKA
 * Some hardware engineering, including reverse engineering of power line and wireless serial heat and water flow metres
 * DevOps and testing pipeline creation, hardware maintenance
 * Many other duties as it was an early stage startup

 ### Velocix (Software Engineer Dec 2013 - Dec 2015)
-* Product design and research Evaluating high scale storage solutions, for cost efficiency, feature set and performance.
-Designed and implemented automated provisioning and roll out.
+* Product design and research, evaluating large (multi PB) scale storage solutions, for cost efficiency, feature set and performance.
+Designed and implemented automated provisioning and roll out of a ~2pb test cluster for storage and video serving applications
+* Systematic testing of the cluster in various hardware and software configurations
 * Joint research with Intel on the CEPH storage platform.
-Creating test plans and writing stories for the development of the project.
+* Creating test plans and writing stories for the development of the project.
 * Designing and running manual performance tests against the Velocix CDN and the Velocix Enhanced Video Origin.
 * Writing automated performance tests.
 * Debugging errors though the entire network chain, from end user to test hardware to the CDN appliances.